MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/what-s-new-for-admins-in-office-for-mac.md

 ## Chipset support

-Office provides native support for both Apple Silicon and Intel-based Macs.
+Office provides native support for both Apple Silicon and Intel-based Mac devices.
 For more information, see [Microsoft 365 and Office 2019 support for Apple Silicon](https://support.microsoft.com/office/c55b603e-14a6-4b69-bdc0-2bb4c9a36834).

 ## 64-bit